What is SOP?

 Sulphate of Potash (SOP) is a premium form of potash fertilizer which contains two of the six macro-nutrients that are essential to plant growth, being Potassium and Sulphur.

-Estimated global potash consumption in 2015 was 67 million tonnes, predominantly comprising of 60 million tonnes of muriate of potash (MOP) and 5 million tonnes of SOP.
+The total Potassium fertilizer market was 75 million tonnes in 2017, predominantly comprising of 68 million tonnes of Muriate of Potash (MOP) and 7 million tonnes of SOP.
 MOP contains 46% Chloride.
 The major potash deposits around the world – such as those in Canada, Russia and Belarus – produce MOP.
 This product is most appropriate for the commercial cultivation of the carbohydrate crops including wheat, oats, barley and palm oil.

 SOP contains 18% Sulphur and has almost no Chloride.
 It is a premium value product which is used principally for specialty crops such as fruits, vegetables and tree nuts.
 SOP is superior to MOP because of its low level Chloride, which has a toxic impact on many food plants, especially leafy plants.
 SOP improves the yield, taste, colour and shelf life of crops.
 SOP is also most suitable for agricultural areas affected by high salinity soils.

 As the world’s population expands and the middle class in China continues to emerge, it is anticipated that increasing consumption of specialty crops will drive demand growth for SOP.